mulderp/mulderp.github.com/_posts/2013-12-08-Bookshelf-an-ORM-for-Node.md

 The Artist|||2010
 </pre>

-Ok, so we have Create and Read, I leave the Update and Delete as an exercise to the reader, but would be great to hear your CRUD experience.
+Ok, so we have Create and Read, I leave the Update and Delete as an exercise to the reader.
+It would be great to hear your CRUD experience.

+The example so far is at [this github repo](https://github.com/mulderp/bookshelf-demo).

 ## Bookshelf